 Video Guide

-Everything you need to know to create, manage, and customize Scorecard Metrics
+Everything you need to know to create, manage, and customize Scorecard Measurables

-Create a new metric from Quick Create or your team's Scorecard page
+Create a new measurable from Quick Create or your team's Scorecard page

-Give your metric a Name, Description, select it's primary Team Space it will appear on, and assign an Owner - these settings determine who has access/visibility to the metric.
+Give your measurable a Name, Description, select it's primary Team Space it will appear on, and assign an Owner - these settings determine who has access/visibility to the measurable.
 The select it's Type, Format, Comparison, and Target

-Note: The metric owner does not need to be a member of each team the metric is assigned to for it to surface there.
+Note: The metric owner does not need to be a member of each team the metric is shared with to for it to surface there.
 It's recommended Admins set-up multi-team metrics

 How to Customize Scorecards: Team Settings